 Next week how to communicate with people with low eyebrows and examples

 See you next week.
 Send me an email with questions, ideas for articles and what problems you are having communicating with others, I LOVE to hear your input.
 XoXo Susan- email@example.com

 This is part of a weekly series of articles about Physiognomy, Statement Analysis, Micro Expressions, Body language, Behavior, and is an extract of the training we offer for institutions and the private sector.
-To inquire please contact Leann at firstname.lastname@example.org or
+For inquires, training and speaking please contact us at firstname.lastname@example.org